 All the material, problems, and solutions are in my study guide, sold separately.
 These slides are a useful supplement to my study guide, but are self-contained.
 There are references to page and problem numbers in the latest edition of my study guide, which you can ignore if you do not have my study guide.

-The slides are in the same order as the sections of my study guide.
-At the end, there are some additional questions for study.
+The slides are in the same order as the sections of my study guides.
+At the end of each of Ratemaking and Reserving, there are some additional questions for study.